dolphindb/Tutorials_EN/database.md

 #### 4.1 Select appropriate partitioning columns

-In DolphinDB, the data types that can be used for partitioning columns must be represented by 32-bit integers, including integers (CHAR, SHORT, INT), temporal (DATE, MONTH, TIME, SECOND, MINUTE, DATETIME), and SYMBOL.
+In DolphinDB, the data types that can be used for partitioning columns include integers (CHAR, SHORT, INT), temporal (DATE, MONTH, TIME, SECOND, MINUTE, DATETIME, DATEHOUR), STRING and SYMBOL.
+The HASH domain also supports LONG, UUID, IPADDR and INT128 types.
+Although a partitioning column can be of STRING type, for optimal performance, we recommend converting a STRING type column into SYMBOL type to be used as a partitioning column.

 FLOAT and DOUBLE types cannot be used as a partitioning column.
-For optimal performance, please avoid using STRING type as a partitioning column.

 ```
 db=database("dfs://rangedb1", RANGE,  0.0 5.0 10.0);
 The data type DOUBLE can't be used for a partition column.